bummbummgarage/bummbummgarage.github.io/projects/one-module-per-month/index.md

 ---
 layout: project
 title: One Module Per Month
-description: Over a period of six months I will release one module per month as a buyable DIY kit.
+description: Over a period of six months I will release one module per month as a buyable DIY kit (through-hole).
 ---

 # One Module Per Month

-Over a period of six months, I will release one module per month as a buyable DIY kit.
+Over a period of six months, I will release one module per month as a buyable DIY kit (through-hole).

 **Contents**